CVWO/setup-guide/README.md

 # React on Rails Installation Guide

-Guide for installing React on Rails 6 for the CVWO 2020/2021 Winter Assignment.
+Guide for installing React on Rails 6 for the CVWO 2020/2021 Assignment.

 If you face any issues during installation, please feel free to browse or post on [the forums](https://github.com/CVWO/installation-guide/issues) as other applicants might have the same problems.